saucer-man/saucerframe/README.md

   -iN IP/MASK           generate IP from IP/MASK. (e.g. 192.168.1.0/24)

 API:
+  Those options can be used to load targets with api

   -aZ DORK, --zoomeye DORK
                         ZoomEye dork (e.g. "zabbix port:8080")
   -aS DORK, --shodan DORK